How to Patent a Service Idea: Everything You Need to Know

 To complete an online application, visit the USPTO.gov website.
 Applicants should submit:

-- Fee (a list of current fees can be obtained at the USPTO.gov website)
+- Payment (a list of current fees can be obtained at the USPTO.gov website)

 Protected or Patented?